Infineon/mtb-example-btstack-freertos-wifi-onboarding/README.md

 ### Introduction

-In this example, BLE provides a mechanism for the device to connect to a Wi-Fi AP by providing the Wi-Fi SSID and password in a secure manner.
-The Wi-Fi credentials are stored in EEPROM so that the device can use this data upon reset to connect to an AP without requiring BLE intervention.
+In this example, Bluetooth LE provides a mechanism for the device to connect to a Wi-Fi AP by providing the Wi-Fi SSID and password in a secure manner.
+The Wi-Fi credentials are stored in EEPROM so that the device can use this data upon reset to connect to an AP without requiring Bluetooth LE intervention.
 Note that the data stored in the EEPROM is unencrypted

 This example also enables low-power modes for BT.